ncphillips/www.ndbooks.com/notes.md

 - proper data model
 - relate by ISBN (which can be typed in)
 - cleaner for things like forthcoming.
 Just pull in the edition and link to the "book"
+- for genre pages (poetry, series), pull in the book + edition.
+On book pages, pull in the edition(s)

 Con:
 - not clear from looking at the book page what the edition is